Pineapple Pork Chops

 Instructions

 - Place the pork chops into the marinade.
-Squeeze out any air in bag, seal and place in refrigerator overnight or at least 4 hours.
+Squeeze out any air in bag, seal and place in refrigerator at least 4 hours or overnight.
 Reserve the pineapple rings.

-- Preheat grill to 350 degree F. Rub grates with oil.
+- Preheat grill to 350 degree Fahrenheit.
+Rub grates with oil.

 - Remove pork chops from marinade.
 Shake off excess.
 Place on grill and grill 5-8 minute per side.
-Brush with reserved marinated several times while grilling.
+Brush with reserved marinade several times while grilling.

-- Remove pork chops from grill when internal temperature reaches 145 degrees F. Cover with tinfoil and let rest 10-15 minutes.
-Then top with pineapple slices and serve.
+- Remove pork chops from grill when internal temperature reaches 140 degrees Fahrenheit.
+Cover with tinfoil and let rest 5-10 minutes.
+Then top with pineapple slices to serve.

 Tips